Anaminus/rbxmk/rbxmk/doc/USAGE.md

 ## Schemes

-The first string of a reference is always a URI.
+The first string of a Reference is always a URI.
 It begins with a scheme (`scheme-name://`), which specifies the type of resource being identified.
 The remainder of the URI depends on the scheme.
 Here are a few of them: